Samsung/tizen-docs/docs/application/dotnet/guides/uix/input-method.md

     ```

 <a name="start"></a>
-## Starting the IME Life-cycle
+## Start the IME life-cycle

-To start the IME application life-cycle:
+To start the IME application life-cycle, follow these steps:

 1. Register the mandatory `Create()`, `Terminate()`, `Show()`, and `Hide()` event handlers: